hardik-kapadia/to-llm-or-to-not-llm/README.md

 ## Get started

-I would reccomend using conda.
+I would recommend using conda.

 Activate a python environment where pytorch is installed or create a new environment from scratch.